Low Blood Sugar

 • Too much insulin is in the bloodstream

-Low blood sugar is common in people with diabetes who are taking insulin or certain other medicines to control their diabetes.
+Low blood sugar may occur in people with diabetes who are taking insulin or certain other medicines to control their diabetes.
 However, many other diabetes medicines do not cause low blood sugar.

 Exercise can also lead to low blood sugar in people taking insulin to treat their diabetes.